 Alliksoo's latest tower is the one nowadays still present, named Hiummaa Eiffel, realized within four months and finished in 2007.
-The tower, 31,4 m high, is a 1:10 replica of the one in Paris, made from juniper wood, the parts being fixed together with iron nails and ropes.
+The 31,4 m high tower is a 1:10 replica of the one in Paris, made from juniper wood.
+It's parts are fixed together with iron nails and ropes.

 Dispute with the local authorities

-The tower has been erected without any building permit and the local authorities, not convinced of the safety of the tower, in 2008 initiated a procedure to have the tower demolished.
+The tower has been erected without any building permit and the local authorities, not convinced of its safety, in 2008 initiated a procedure to achieve breakdown of the tower.

 This has been going on for some years.
 At one moment the authorities seem to have accepted a status quo, stabilty and safety test have been performed and according to a july 2012 newspaper report the building permit retroactively has been granted.